zeynepmelekmus/arduino-serial-java-gui/README.txt

 ---

 ## 📖 Example Commands
-- `adddevice LED1` → Adds a new device
+- `adddevice led1 led 1` → Adds a new device
-- `set LED1 ON` → Turns on the device
+- `set led1 on` → Turns on the device
-- `toggle LED1` → Toggles the device state
+- `toggle led1` → Toggles the device state
-- `print` → Lists all devices
+- `print devices` → Lists all devices
-- `clear` → Clears the dictionary
+- `clear dictionary` → Clears the dictionary

 ---